Miyukiichan/Fractal-Tree/README.md

 ## Must

-- Add minimum drag space for when dimensions are too small
+- Draw dashed border around selected tree and possibly make other trees less bold
+  - Need to have a way to clear the selection so it looks normal
+- Style number inputs

 ## Should

-- Multiple trees
-  - Improve closest tree finding algorithm to be more accurate
-- Draw dashed border around selected tree
 - Rotation
   - Adjustments after rotation are still relative to the default starting position
 - Make styles cross browser compatible